Ghiyath Shah

-Ghiyath Shah, also known as Ghiyās al-Dīn Shāh or Ghiyasuddin, was a Sultan of the Malwa Sultanate in the fifteenth century.
-The son of his predecessor Mahmud Shah I, he reigned from 1469 to 1500.
-A military leader before his accession, he was known during his reign for his religious devotion and cultural life.
+Ghiyath Shah (1421 – 29 March 1501), also known as Ghiyās al-Dīn Shāh or Ghiyasuddin, was the Sultan of the Malwa Sultanate from 1469 until his abdication in 1501.
+He was the son of his predecessor Mahmud Shah I. A military leader before his accession, he was known during his reign for his religious devotion and cultural life.
 During his reign, the Nimatnama-i-Nasiruddin-Shahi was written and illustrated.
 His exiled son Nasir-ud-Din Shah revolted and took the throne in October 1500.
-Ghiyasuddin was found dead four months later and is believed to have been poisoned by his son and successor.
+Ghiyath Shah formally abdicated the throne on 4 January 1501, and died on 29 March 1501, believed to have been poisoned by his son and successor.

 Biography

 Copper Falus of Ghiyath Shah, Malwa Sultanate, struck in 80 Ratti standard.

 The eldest son of Mahmud, Ghiyath served his father as a military leader.
 He was made Shah at the death of his father in 1469.
 According to Firishta, shortly after his accession, he held a grand feast at which he announced that after thirty-four years on the field he was yielding his military rule to his son.
 He was also known as Ghiyas-ud-Din Shah and Ghiyasuddin.